triSYCL/triSYCL/README.rst

 Khronos_ member, you can access to https://gitlab.khronos.org/sycl/triSYCL where you can find more futuristic branches.

-This is just the start of a SYCL_ mock-up, only based on C++1z (2017?) and OpenMP_ with execution on the CPU right now.
-So there is nothing related to OpenCL_ yet.
-But since in SYCL_ there is a host fall-back, this can be seen as an implementation of this fall-back too...

-The parallel kernels can be executed in parallel on the CPU with OpenMP_ in the first range dimension, if compiled with OpenMP_ support.

 This is provided as is, without any warranty, with the same license as LLVM_/Clang_.

-Main contributor: Ronan at keryell point FR
+Technical lead: Ronan at keryell point FR

 OpenCL SYCL
 -----------

-OpenCL_ SYCL_ is a single-source C++11-based DSEL_ (Domain Specific
+OpenCL_ SYCL_ is a single-source C++14-based DSEL_ (Domain Specific
 Embedded Language) aimed at facilitating the programming of heterogeneous accelerators by leveraging the OpenCL_ language and concepts.